joeavanzato/LogBoost/README.md

 ```
 Then alter your command like below:
 ```
-log2geo.exe -logdir C:\kvlogs -convert -separator "|" -delimiter ":"
+LogBoost.exe -logdir C:\kvlogs -convert -separator "|" -delimiter ":"
 ```

 #### Generic Syslog
-Nothing special required here - similar to IIS/CEF/etc, just specify your log directory and use '-convert' - but since syslog and similar files normally do not have an extension, make sure to also use '-getall' - this flag makes log2geo try to process any type of file in the log directory, not just .csv, .txt or .log.
+Nothing special required here - similar to IIS/CEF/etc, just specify your log directory and use '-convert' - but since syslog and similar files normally do not have an extension, make sure to also use '-getall' - this flag makes LogBoost try to process any type of file in the log directory, not just .csv, .txt or .log.

-By defaut, log2geo can parse generic syslog, RFC5424 and RFC3164, with examples of each provided below.
+By defaut, LogBoost can parse generic syslog, RFC5424 and RFC3164, with examples of each provided below.
 * Generic
   * Jun 27 18:19:37 ip-172-31-82-74 systemd[1]: MESSAGE
   * Jun 27 18:17:39 ip-172-31-82-74 sudo: MESSAGE